hajduakos/PineappleDataflowNet/README.md

 12. Run the RCP in two instances:
 12.1.
 Run with parameters "local -clearPersistedState". ("local" is the name of the first process in the instance model.)
 12.2.
 Run with parameters "remote -clearPersistedState". ("remote" is the name of the second process in the instance model.)
+13. You can enter the values of tokens as a string in the textboxes and push them on the channels using the buttons.

 Roadmap
 -------